If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 2814 W22_DX55 An unknown track from Melee; the 55 may suggest that it was a rip of the Melee version of "Menu 2", song #55 in that game's Sound Test.
 Brawl uses its own remix of "Menu 2", which uses slightly different instrumentation than the version in Melee and loops differently.
 Later Smash games use Melee's version as an alternate menu theme.

 281E W32_DX81 Another unknown track from Melee.
 Curiously, Melee's Sound Test only has 80 music tracks in it (00-79), so it is unknown what theme it could possibly refer to.
-(Giga Bowser's theme is also absent from the Sound Test in that game, but it is included in Brawl under the name "DX80")
+(Giga Bowser's theme is also absent from the Sound Test in that game, but it is included in Brawl under the name "DX80".)

 2704 X12_SIMPLEINTRO Classic Mode Intro.
-As mentioned above, a near-identical rendition of Melee's Classic pre-match jingle is bizarrely played for the unused placeholder cinematics.
+As mentioned above, a near-identical rendition of Melee's Classic pre-match jingle is played for the unused placeholder cinematics.

 2706 X14_ENDING Classic Mode Ending.